-Our beer menu changes so check our facebook page (216Brew) and join us Friday and Saturdays from 6pm-10pm!
+Our beer menu changes so check our facebook page (216Brew) and join us Thursdays, Fridays and Saturdays from 5pm-10pm.

 Far!
 Well not literally.
 Collinwood is where we were raised, and we aren't going anywhere.
-We do have plans on expanding production.
-Being open more hours and possibly selling to other local bars and restaurants in after that.
+We do have plans on expanding production, being open more hours and possibly selling to other local bars and restaurants after that.

 Sessionable Brown Ale with notes of chocolate and coffee.
 Finish is a little complex but balanced.
-Not too strong as to keep you having more than just one.
+Not too strong and to keeps you having more than just one.

-Packed with cinnamon, honey and a tad bit of ginger root, we then oak this bad boy in a Cleveland Whiskey barrel!
+Packed with cinnamon, honey and a tad8 of ginger root, we then oak this bad boy in a Cleveland Whiskey barrel!